-In order to understand differences between Form W-4 and W-2, it is important to know their basics.
+In order to understand the differences between Form W-4 and W-2, it is important to know their basics.
 Both forms are IRS tax forms that can be found online and need to be filled out for every employee.

-Form W-4 is also known as the employee’s withholding allowance certificate.
-It provides information about the federal income tax that employers withhold from employees’ pay.
+Form W-4 is also known as the employee’s withholding allowance certificate and it provides information about the federal income tax that employers withhold from employees’ pay.
 Each employee should correctly complete form W-4 on their first day of employment or before their first paycheck.
 They also need to update it annually if their personal or financial situation changes.
 Once employees complete the form, employers use the information provided to withhold the correct federal tax amount each time they run payroll and pay their employees.

 If an employee fails to complete Form W-4 before their first payroll, the company should process payroll as if the employee had chosen single with zero allowances.
 They can also use the employee’s W-4 from the previous year.
 Once completed, employers keep a copy of the signed Form W-4 in case the IRS requests a copy.

 On the other hand, the IRS refers to Form W-2 as a wage and tax statement.
 The W-2 form is filed annually by employers for each of their employees.
 This form indicates the employee’s gross earnings, as well as their deductions for income, social security or Medicare taxes, childcare, and retirement savings.
 Employees use their W-2 form to file their annual tax return.
 It can be filed electronically or completed manually and mailed to the Social Security Administration (SSA).State and federal tax laws change frequently, causing small businesses to pay costly penalties for non-compliance.
 Use this detailed guide to help you remain compliant and find all the information about payroll taxes.